YOGA ANATOMY TRAINING, STUDY WITH EXPERTS IN THE FIELD

 This course is ideal for Yoga teachers and students who would like to delve deeper into anatomy with a view to practicing/teaching yoga with a greater understanding of the body and how it works.

 It is also great for instructors of Pilates, dance or any physical training.

-This is a 30 hour course, 20 online and 10 in person with Jody Lawrance, Yoga Akasha’s co-founder and current director.
+This is a 30 hour course, mostly online and 4 in person with Jody Lawrance, Yoga Akasha’s co-founder and current director.
 The 30 hours count towards your CPD, so if you’re a teacher affiliated with Yoga Alliance this will give you your total required hours for 3 years!